Otto Brendel: Biography

-In 1928, he received his Ph.D. from the Ruprecht Karl University of Heidelberg under Ludwig Curtius on the topic of Roman iconography of the Augustan period.
+In 1928, he received his Ph.D. from the Heidelberg University under Ludwig Curtius on the topic of Roman iconography of the Augustan period.
 While at Heidelberg, Brendel studied with many notable scholars, including Franz Boll, E. Wayne Craven, Alfred von Domaszewski, Friedrich Karl von Duhn, Richard Carl Meister, Eugen Täubler, the literary theorist Ernst Robert Curtius, Friedrich Gundolf, Karl Jaspers, and the classical art historians Karl Lehmann and Friedrich Zimmer.
 He emigrated to the United States in 1938.

-In the United States, he taught at Washington University in St. Louis from 1938 to 1941 and Indiana University from 1941 to 1956.
+In the United States, he taught at Washington University in St. Louis from 1938 to 1941 and Indiana University Bloomington from 1941 to 1956.
 From 1949 to 1951, Brendel was at the American Academy in Rome, first under a Prix de Rome and then with a Fulbright Fellowship.
 In 1956, he became Professor of Art History and Archaeology at Columbia University, and became emeritus in 1963, continuing to teach until his retirement in June 1973.
 He died that September.
 At the time of his death he had written the manuscript for the Pelican History of Art volume on Etruscan Art.
 It was completed posthumously by Emeline Hill Richardson, and published in 1978.
 His work Prolegomena to the Study of Roman Art represents a notable scholarly approach to the historiography of Roman art.
 Otto's wife Maria arranged to have many of his unfinished works published after his death.

 One of Brendel's students was Larissa Bonfante.
 Brendel married Maria Weigert Brendel (1902-1994) in 1929.
 Brendel's daughter Cornelia Brendel Foss was married to American composer Lukas Foss.